 The Relationship of the Jaw and the Spine

 As upper cervical chiropractors, we focus on the area of the spine located where the head and neck meet.
 This area is very close to where the jaw joint is located.
 It is a complicated area of nerves giving feeling and function to the face and jaw.
 If one of the bones in this area becomes misaligned, particularly the C1 or C2 vertebra, it can create stress on the jaw area and cause the facial muscles to be under stress.
 This is why, along with face and jaw pain, those with TMD often have neck pain, too.

-Here at Advanced Spinal Care, LLC in Onalaska, Wisconsin, we use a gentle method to realign these bones back into their original position.
+Here at Thrive Chiropractic and Wellness Center in Onalaska, Wisconsin, we use a gentle method to realign these bones back into their original position.
 We are not required to pop or crack the spine to get good results.
 Rather, our method is more natural and allows the bones to move back into place on their own.
 This can relieve the pressure on the jaw joint and reduce the pain and inflammation involved.

 To schedule a complimentary NUCCA consultation call 608-783-0384

 If you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.